-Creating and manipulating computer programs.
+You may be interested in this Elective if you enjoy: Creating and manipulating computer programs.
 Working independently and problem solving.

-VCE Information Technology.
+Or wish to pursue these subjects in the Senior Years: VCE Information Technology.

 Major Focus - Programming

 This course teaches the concepts involved in designing and developing computer programs.
 Students apply effective design tools and solution planning before developing modular programs using Visual Basic.
 Students focus on the control structures and internal documentation of coding.
 Solutions include computer animations, making simple utilities and games.